-Before we get too deep into the weeds on recording and publishing a podcast, let’s quickly cover the two main types of podcast episodes that you can create.
+Before we get too deep into the weeds on guest recruitment, recording and publishing a podcast, let’s quickly cover the two main types of podcast episodes that you can create.

 In the interview format, your goal is to be the one asking the questions, and then you let your guest do most of the talking.

-Finding potential guests to be on your show is actually pretty darn easy to do.
-The easiest way to find experts in your niche that are pre-disposed to being interviewed on a podcast, is to simply look at the existing podcasts in your niche.
+The easiest way to find experts in your niche that are predisposed to being interviewed on a podcast is to simply look at the existing podcasts in your niche.

 Once you have a list of these shows, start reaching out to guests that were interviewed more than 3 months ago and you will find they will most often warmly accept your invitation.

 I’d suggest you create a Google Sheet where you can have a virtual assistant make a list of all the potential guests in your niche.